yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/tyk-cloud-faq/tyk-cloud-faqs.md

 We have put together some FAQs to help you get to grips with Tyk Cloud.

-## Q1: Is an Edge Development considered highly available?
+## Q1: Is an Edge Deployment considered highly available?
 Do I need to deploy multiple Edges to a single Data Center?

 A: On a Production plan and higher there are at least two Gateway instances at all times, usually in different availability zones within a single region (in cloud provider terms).